Yugambeh–Bundjalung languages: Consonants

 The existence of semi-vowels in Yugambeh–Bundjalung can be disputed, as in many Australian languages.
-Some linguists posit their existence in order to avoid an analysis that involves onset-less syllables, which are usually held to be non-existent in Australian languages.
+Some linguists posit their existence in order to avoid an analysis that involves onset-less syllables.
 Some phonologists have found that semi-vowels can be replaced with glottal stops in some varieties of Yugambeh–Bundjalung.

 Stress

 Yugambeh–Bundjalung is a stress-timed language and is quantity-sensitive, with stress being assigned to syllables with long vowels.
 Short unstressed vowels tend to be reduced to the neutral vowel schwa.

 Syllable structure

 Like many Australian languages, Yugambeh–Bundjalung is thought to have a constraint that states that all syllables must have a consonant onset.
 Only vowels are permitted as the syllable nucleus, and these may be long or short.
 Syllable codas are also permitted, with long or short vowels in the nucleus.
 However, long vowels are not permitted to occur in adjacent syllables.